Overview

 Frequently Asked Questions (FAQ)

-For the statutory 14-day legal withdrawal window, refunds must be 100% to the original payment method.
-Fully customized policies (partial refunds, tiered fees, voucher alternatives) will be unlocked in Phase 2.
+A: For the statutory 14-day legal withdrawal window, refunds must be 100% to the original payment method.
+Fully customised policies (partial refunds, tiered fees, voucher alternatives) will be unlocked in Phase 2.